openstack/openstack-ansible/doc/source/contributor/contributing.rst

 .. warning::

-   The OpenStack Community will be moving the IRC network from Freenode to OFTC on May 31, 2021.
+   The OpenStack Community moved the IRC network from Freenode to OFTC on May 31, 2021.
 All the current IRC channels used in The OpenStack community are registered in OFTC network too.
-More details on how to use OFTC on various platform are coming soon.

 The OpenStack-Ansible community communicates in the #openstack-ansible IRC channel hosted on OFTC.
 This channel is logged, and its logs are published